WillTheGeek/simplecrosswalk/README.md

 # Public Crosswalk Files
-In this repository, I share crosswalk files that I have created during my research.
+In this repository, I share crosswalk files that I have created.

 ## Geography
 1. *us_counties_crosswalk_2019.csv* \